-As at 31 December 2022 the value of loans in breach of covenants which were unimpaired and have not been renegotiated, extended or foreclosed was nil (31 December 2021: nil).
+As at 31 December 2023 the value of loans in breach of covenants which were unimpaired and have not been renegotiated, extended or foreclosed was £5,417,215 (31 December 2022: nil).

 Property, plant and equipment

 All property, plant and equipment is stated at historical cost less accumulated depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition of the asset.